dungphan294/StockDemo/README.md

 compatible with Android devices but a smooth user experience cannot be guaranteed.

-Furthermore, this App is built for Windows in light mode.
+Furthermore, this App is built for Windows in dark mode.
 Please ensure it is enabled for the best experience.

 ## Precautions